bdager/pftracker/README.md

 ## Example

-First construct the object and defined input video, filter parameters and target model if you want options other than the default ones.
+First construct the object and defined input video, filter parameters and target model if you want different options than the default ones.

     from pftracker.track import Track
     pf = Track(video="pftracker\input\Aaron_Guiel\Aaron_Guiel5.avi")

+> To perform face tracking on webcam video just run: pf = Track()

-Then run the algorithm with the previous definitions and specifying the number of algorihm iterations and ground truth file is you want to calculate precision and recall error metrics.
-Specify errorFile, saveTrackFile and saveVideo for saving error, estimates and resulting video files.
+Then run the algorithm with the previous definitions and specify the number of algorihm iterations and ground truth file is you want to calculate precision and recall error metrics.
+Also specify errorFile, saveTrackFile and saveVideo for saving error, estimates and resulting video files.

     pf.run(iterations=2,
-            gt="pftracker\input\Aaron_Guiel\Aaron_Guiel5.labeled_faces.txt",
-            pf_tracker(saveVideo="pftracker\output\pf_error.txt"))
+            gt="pftracker\input\Aaron_Guiel\Aaron_Guiel5.labeled_faces.txt")

 After that you are going to see the face tracking performing over the selected input video.